-enters his seventh season as the
+enters his eighth season as the

 Bobcats' skipper, already owning one of the top seasons in the